 An individual student may advance through the academic sequence offered in the instruction program at an accelerated pace provided the age, appropriateness, and affordability can be reasonably accommodated.

-It is the responsibility of the superintendent [or designee] to develop administrative regulations stating the required courses and optional courses for early childhood, kindergarten, grades one through six, grades seven and eight, and grades nine through 12; including program descriptions, goals, and methods for student assessment/evaluation.
+It is the responsibility of the superintendent [or designee] to develop administrative regulations stating the required courses and optional courses for early childhood, junior kindergarten, kindergarten, grades 1 through 6, grades 7 and 8, and grades 9 through 12.

 Adopted: 6/70

-In the event a child of compulsory attendance age, over age 6 and under age 16, does not attend public school or an accredited non-public school, the child must receive competent private instruction (CPI).
+Except as otherwise exempted, in the event a child of compulsory attendance age as defined by law does not attend public school or an accredited nonpublic school, the child must receive private instruction.
+Private instruction means instruction using a plan and a course of study in a setting other than a public or organized accredited nonpublic school.

 It is the responsibility of the superintendent [or designee] to develop administrative regulations regarding this policy.